Courtny/mountietrackxc/_posts/2019-03-20-nine-athletes-qualify-for-hoosier-state-relays.md

 This is the final indoor meet of the season, and is widely regarded as the Indiana Indoor State Championships.

 Complete Heat Sheets are available at the [IATCCC website](http://www.alphatiming.net/files/hsr-small-school-perf-list-as-of-3.20-3.45pm.pdf).

+> Moving into this weekend, we're looking to enjoy this opportunity and try to improve on the seeds we were given.